thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 ```
 <br>
 ### Destination Feedback Style
 Then, you'll want to rewrite `tableView(_:validateDrop:proposedRow:proposedDropOperation:)` and set the `draggingDestinationFeedbackStyle` based on the dragging source.
-The `gap` style works well when reordering rows in the table view.
-Otherwise, we'll keep using `regular`, which draws the insertion line if the drop operation is `above`.
+The `gap` style works well when reordering rows.
+For other dragging sources, we'll keep using `regular`, which draws the insertion line if the drop operation is `above`.
 ```swift
 func tableView(
     _ tableView: NSTableView,